EmmanuelStan12/map_analyzer_poc/README.md

+Here's an improved version of the README.md file for your Map Analyzer Proof of Concept project:

 # Map Analyzer Proof of Concept

 This project demonstrates the handling and visualization of geospatial data using Python.
 It involves creating, manipulating, and storing polygon geometries, and visualizing them on an interactive map.